-Hailed as “a musician with great poetic phrasing and poised lyrical nature”-The Columbian, 22-year-old pianist Eloise Kim received her Bachelor of Music at The Colburn Conservatory of Music under Mr. Ory Shihor's instruction.
+Hailed as “a musician with great poetic phrasing and poised lyrical nature”-The Columbian, 23 year-old pianist Eloise Kim received her Bachelor of Music at The Colburn Conservatory and now pursues her Master's of Music at the Manhattan School of Music under Mr. Andre-Michel Schub's instruction.
 Kim has competed successfully in many prestigious competitions.
 This includes grand-prize winner of the Pinault International Piano Competition-which allowed her to perform at Carnegie Weill Recital Hall only at the age of 11, semi-finalist of the Gina Bachauer International Junior Piano Competition, and the youngest finalist of the New York International Piano Competition.
 Kim has won top prizes in the Lennox, Kingsville, WPPC (dedicated to Leon Fleisher), and Jefferson Young Artists International piano competitions.
 And as chamber musician, she was also a finalist of the International Chamber Music Ensemble Competition in the Kim-Garbot Duo which engaged them performances at Carnegie Weill Recital Hall.

 Kim has recently been named the prestigious 2014 Jack Kent Cooke Graduate Arts Scholar which enables her to receive a scholarship of up to $50,000 per year for her graduate studies.
 She has also been a featured scholarship recipient of the prestigious Chopin National Foundation of the US and Chamber Music Northwest Young Artist Fellows.
 Other recognitions include Beaux Arts Society Award in honor of her talents and achievements, and the “Outstanding Achievements in the Performing Arts Student Award” from the Beaverton City mayor.